wjmboss/flutter_boost/README.md

 ## Integration with Flutter code.
-Add init code to you App
+Add init code to your App

 ```dart
 void main() => runApp(MyApp());